natalieretamar/Foreign_Films/README.md

 My goal is to predict which type of foreign film will yield the greatest revenue.

-Data from ![BoxOfficeMojo.com]http://www.boxofficemojo.com/ is used to determine which film features (listed below) are most correlated with the sales.
+Data from [BoxOfficeMojo.com]http://www.boxofficemojo.com/ is used to determine which film features (listed below) are most correlated with the sales.

 Features:

-*Country
+* Country
-*Genre (Action/Drama/Comedy,etc…)
+* Genre (Action/Drama/Comedy,etc…)
-*Operating budget
+* Operating budget
-*Runtime
+* Runtime
-*MPAA Ratings
+* MPAA Ratings

 Procedures:
 Beautiful Soup 4 was used to scrape the film data from BoxOfficeMojo.com Data was collected for almost 1,800 movies but several files had missing data for operating budget, genre and country.

+Predictions:

+Three features proved to have the highest correlation with Gross Domestic Product:
+* Country: Movies from Italy, France and China outperform other countries.
+* Runtime: The longer a movie runs, the higher revenue it generates.
+* Ratings: R-Rated movies generate better revenue.